MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 ### Scope

-You can use scopes to determine if your flow runs if you create a record, if someone in your business unit creates a record, or if any user in your organization creates a record.
+Use scopes to determine if your flow runs when you, someone in your business unit, or any user in your organization creates a record.

 ![Choose scope](./media/cds-connector-native/scopes.png)

+Here are the details on each scope.

 |Scope|Trigger timing|
 | --- | --- |